IkireziI/Sentiment_analysis-Assignment/README.md

 ##  License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the ML- Techn_Groupwork at ALU.

-Similar code found with 1 license type